juliamuiruri4/Smart-Shopping-Planner-Frontend/README.md

-# Seamless API Development with Data API Builder
+# Seamless API Development with Data API Builder for your Static Web Apps

 ### Goals